daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 During my time at BlueStamp, I expanded on my existing knowledge of the Arduino and circuit design.
 I had worked with sensors and components that I wasn't familar with.
 On top of that, I had to code in order for everything to work.
 Learning to code is something that I always despised and I certainly did not want to learn how to code just for this project.
 I ended up using Claude to write out the base code (since I am not familar with the format of coding) before making changes myself.
 Everytime a problem arose, my first instinct is to isolate certain variables and narrow down the issue (this method has served me well in this project).
 As for other skills I gained, I also learned to create schematics in Tinkercad and Fritzing (plus figuring out how to download Fritzing from Github).
 For the future, I hope to expand my knowledge of circuit components and familiarize myself with the art of problem solving.

+# Fourth Milestone

+## Progress

+Two main changes were made in this milestone: a locking mechanism and a new sound can be produced.
+When the "pause/play" button is pressed, the car will play an R2-D2 inspired noise that consists of a series of chirps followed by a sad descending groan.
+This sound is produced by the passive piezo buzzer (it also holds priority over the piezo buzzer sound produced when "cycle" is pressed).
+The locking mechanism can be initiated by pressing the "power" button once.
+This will cause the car to ignore any commands or button pressed (will also terminate any previously running commands) until it is pressed again.
+I also hot glued the solder joints for both IR obstacle avoidance modules to reduce the risk of the LEDs breaking off.

+## Challenges

+The "power" button is incredibly sensitive, so the user must be very careful when pressing the button as once button press may register as two presses.
+Monitoring the number of times the two blue LEDs flash will help with determining how many button pressed the car has registered.

+Since the tone() function occupies Timer2, but the IR remote also uses Timer2, sequence of sounds for R2-D2 function must be written out manually.
+The sequence is built one event at a time while an update is called every loop.
+This allows the R2-D2 sounds to play even while the car is driving (same logic that was used for the passive piezo buzzer).
+I also added a section in the code so that when R2-D2 sound plays, it will interrupt the normal piezo buzzer sound (if it was playing) until the sequence is completed.

 # Third Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZbtA5DcNpWU?si=88WjiowESC8bPYQ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>